SpiritsHandpicked by IWSC

 Barrels at Bushmills distillery in County Antrim, Northern Ireland

-For fans of rye style whiskies, there’s Method And Madness Rye And Malt Whiskey, which was awarded 94 points and impressed judges with its ‘lovely, honeyed palate, smooth with oat and sweet candy fruit.’
+For fans of rye style whiskies, there’s Method And Madness Rye And Malt Whiskey, which was awarded 94 points and impressed judges with its ‘notes of stone fruits and pear with a hint of nut.’

 irish whiskey redbreast